marionebl/jaketrent-blog/content/post/naming-anonymous-javascript-functions.md

 tags:
   - "js"
 description: In JavaScript, functions can be defined and used in the same statement.
 These are anonymous, but labeling them can be helpful.
-keywords: js, javascript, anonymous functions, stack trace
+metaKeywords: js, javascript, anonymous functions, stack trace
 published: true
 image: https://i.imgur.com/uH7E2.jpg
 ---